 Interested in more views of Taipei?
 Try going to the Taipei 101 observatory!
 Don’t let a fear of heights deter you from this unique experience!

 Summary of Elephant Mountain and Best Views of Taipei 101

-Overall, this hike was short and very sweet but if you’re looking for a little bit more distance in your hiking then we suggest pairing this hike with our Neihu hike.
+Overall, this hike was very short and very sweet but if you’re looking for a little bit more distance in your hiking then we suggest pairing this hike with waterfalls and temples on the Neihu hike.
 Make sure to check it out when in Taipei.
-Enjoy!